upstash/vector-go/README.md

 ## Usage

+In order to use this client, head out to [Upstash Console](https://console.upstash.com) and create a vector database.

 ### Initializing the client

-There are two pieces of configuration required to use the Upstash Vector index client: an REST token and REST URL.
+The REST token and REST URL configurations are required to initialize an Upstash Vector index client.
-Find your configuration values in the console dashboard at [https://console.upstash.com/](https://console.upstash.com/).
+Find your configuration values in the console dashboard at [Upstash Console](https://console.upstash.com/).

 ```go
 import (